 6.2 All the requirements given in 4 shall be tested on the composite sample.

 6.3 The lot shall be declared as conforming to the requirements of the specification if all the test results on the composite sample satisfy the relevant requirements.

-Table 1 Requirements For Straight Mineral High Demulsibility Oils
+Table 1 Requirements for Straight Mineral High Demulsibility Oils